pasgabriele/lora-weather-station/External module/README.md

 No Deep Sleep mode has been enable.
 In this way the weather data is captured in real time.
 This is important specially for wind speed and direction and rain accumulation.

 ### Temperature, humidity and pressure measurement
 The temperature, humidity and pressure measurement is provided by BME280 sensor.
-The function used in the firmware is BMEReading: this function tries to begin the BME sensor and if done it reads the data and inserts them in the BMETemperature, BMEHumidity and BMEPressure variables.
+In the setup function the BME280 sensor is initilizated using the function BMEInitialization().
+If the initialization is ok then, in the loop, the BMEReading() reads the temperature, humidity and pressure data and inserts them in the BMETemperature, BMEHumidity and BMEPressure variables.
+These will used to compose the json string.

 ### UV index measurement
 The UV index measurement is provided by VEML6075 sensor.
-The function used in the firmware is UVReading: this function tries to begin the VEML6075 sensor and if done it reads the data and inserts them in the UVIndex variable.
+In the setup function the VEML6075 sensor is initilizated using the function UVInitialization().
+If the initialization is ok then, in the loop, the UVReading() reads the UV index data and inserts it in the UVIndex variables.
+This will used to compose the json string.

 ### Wind speed measurement
 The wind speed measurement is derived by: (http://cactus.io/hookups/weather/anemometer/davis/hookup-arduino-to-davis-anemometer-wind-speed).

 It works as following:

 As describe in Spurkfun Weather Meter Kit datasheet, a wind speed of 2.401km/h causes the switch to close once per second, then the wind speed measurement can be executed counting the numbers of switch closed in a sample time.
-Therefore, when the External module executes the windReading function, it actives the pulses measurement (activating the interrupt) for 2,401 seconds (sample window for wind measurement), then stops the pulses measurement (disabling the interrupt) and calculates the wind speed in this 2,401 seconds window.
+Therefore, when the External module executes the windSpeedReading() function, it actives the pulses measurement (activating the interrupt) for 2,401 seconds (sample window for wind measurement), then stops the pulses measurement (disabling the interrupt) and calculates the wind speed in this 2,401 seconds window.

 ### Wind direction measurement
-The wind direction measurement is provided by windDirectionReading function inserted in windReading function.
-It reads the analog value from the PIN connected to the Spurkfun Weather Meter Kit Wind Vane component (using the 10k ohm resistor) and converts this raw value in voltage measurement.
+The wind direction measurement is provided by windDirectionReading() function.
+It reads the analog value from the PIN connected to the Spurkfun Weather Meter Kit Wind Vane component (using the 10k ohm resistor) and converts this raw value wind direction degree.
 As describe in the datasheet, a specified voltage value maps a specific wind direction.
-Therefore the windDirectionReading function maps the voltage to wind direction and return this in degrees value.
-The analog value is a AVG on 50 consecutive reads. windDirectionReading function is called every wakeup.
+Therefore the windDirectionReading() function maps the analog raw value to wind direction and return this in degrees value.
+The analog value is a AVG on 50 consecutive reads.

 ### Rain measurement ![](https://img.shields.io/badge/status-todo-red)
 The rain measurement is provided by rainReading function.
 As describe in Spurkfun Weather Meter Kit datasheet, every 0.2794mm of rain causes the switch to close once, then the rain measurement can be executed counting the numbers of switch closed.
 Due to the External Module go to sleep for a defined time, is necessary to count the rain switch close during the normal mode and during the sleep mode too.
 To do this, there are 2 different counters: